TianMeixuan/Network-Analytics-final/README.md

 <img src="/images/IMG_0220.jpg" alt="IMG_0220"
  title="IMG_0220" width="450" />

 To illustrate the proposed algorithm, we detect the community of a network where green nodes form community 1, blue nodes form community 2 and orange nodes form community 3.
 The five green ties are in-community ties for community 1.
 And the four red ties are out-community for community 1.
-The black dotted line link orange node and blue node, therefore is not related to community 1.
-The ratio of in-community tie in community 1 is therefore 5/9.
+The black dotted line link orange node and blue node, therefore it is not related to community 1.
+Therefore, he ratio of in-community tie in community 1 is 5/9.

 # Key Insights
 ## Kossinets & Watts Model  - the relationship between probability to connect and number of shared nodes